 ID Requirements for Ads Related to Politics

-If you want to run ads with political content or related to issues of national importance:
+If you want to run ads about social issues, elections or politics:

 - Your ID should be from the country where you want to run ads, and the name of that country must appear on your ID.